docutils/docutils/docutils/docs/user/config.rst

 traceback
 ---------

-Enable or disable Python tracebacks when halt-level system messages and other exceptions occur.
+Enable or disable Python tracebacks when system messages with a severity above the `halt_level`_ and other exceptions occur.
 Useful for debugging, and essential for issue reports.
 Exceptions are allowed to propagate, instead of being caught and reported (in a user-friendly way) by Docutils.

 :Default: None (disabled). [#]_